PhoenixPan/JavaCookBook/Bit.md

 ## Unsigned right shift (>>>)
 move right and append a 0 at left, ignore sign bit
 a >>> 1
-Notice: for this operation, the bit sign will be counted towards a regular bit, which may make a negative number a huge positive integer
+Notice: for this operation, the bit sign will be counted towards a regular bit, which may make a negative number a positive integer

 ## How to use?
 use an integer to replace an array of booleans to represent situation: